 Sciatica is one of the most common types of low back pain in the world, and when it doesn’t go away, it can be debilitating.
-If you’re suffering from chronic sciatica, contact Polaris Spine & Neurosurgery Center, located in Sandy Springs, College Park, and Bethlehem, Georgia.
+If you’re suffering from chronic sciatica, contact Polaris Spine & Neurosurgery Center, located in Sandy Springs, College Park, and Johns Creek, Georgia.
 The practice offers a variety of treatment options, from physical therapy to minimally invasive surgery, to help you get back on your feet.
 To take a step forward, call or use the online booking tool today.

 Sciatica is pain of the sciatic nerve, a nerve that originates in your low back and travels down both legs.

 Typically, you feel sciatica in your low back, leg or legs, hips, and/or buttocks, and sometimes all the way down to your feet.
 You also usually experience it on just one side of your body.